tlourey/tlourey.github.io/pages/powershell-tips.md

 ## Commands often forgotten

 `Get-Content -Path c:\temp\my-log-file.log -wait`: like cat. using -wait makes it like tail -f: <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.management/get-content#-wait>\
-`Select-String`: kind of like grep (need to check if it does work like grep)\
+`Select-String`: kind of like `grep` (need to check if it does work like grep)\
 `Out-GridView`: really cool wait view tables/rows. -passthru is also really awesome.
-You should read the help page in full esp the Notes stuff: <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/out-gridview>
+You should read the help page in full esp the Notes stuff: <https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/out-gridview>\
+`New-Item -ItemType File -Path .\filename.ext -Force`: cloest thing in powershell to linux `touch`

 Also check [PowerShell Commands often forgotten](powershell-commands.md#commands-often-forgotten)